Tips for Writing a Great Book Description!

 Tips for Writing a Great Book Description

-One of the most important things in self-publishing is your book description, and we have some helpful tips for writing a great book description.
+One of the most essential things in self-publishing is your book description, and we have some helpful tips for writing a great book description.
 Your book isn’t going to sell itself.
 Unless you’re John Grisham or J. K. Rowling, it’s going to take a lot of hard work and dedication to make it to the point where your sales start to sell your book for you.
 One of the first things any reader sees apart from your cover is your book description.

 To start with, your book description doesn’t need to be a novel in itself.
-You’re trying to grab a reader’s attention, get them a taste of your book, and show them what they can look forward to when they read it.
-Try to keep the word length below 400 words.
+You’re trying to grab a reader’s attention, give them a taste of your book, and show them what they can look forward to when they read it.
+Try to keep the word count below 400 words.
 Anywhere between 150 words and 400 words is a great length to aim for.
 If you write too much detail into your description, readers will lose interest.

 Start with a catchy title or phrase that instantly grabs the reader’s attention.
 You want something impressive that makes a reader think, ‘Wow, I love the sound of this book already!’
-If you have any keywords that you’re trying to use, the start of your description is a great place to add them.
+If you have any keywords you’re trying to use, the start of your description is a great place to add them.

 Introduce your book and entice readers with the general idea or theme of your story.
 Include some quotes from the book, anything exciting that will attract readers.